Changing Color for Negative Data Series in PowerPoint Charts

-By default, PowerPoint 2002 and 2003 use white as the color of any negative series in your charts as shown in Figure 1 below -- I know, this does look very unimaginative and there's a workaround to get over this issue.
+By default, both PowerPoint 2002 and 2003 use white as the fill color for negative series in your charts as shown in Figure 1, below.
+Yes, this does look very unimaginative and there's a workaround to get over this issue.

-Follow these steps to change the color of any negative data representations in your PowerPoint charts:
+Follow these steps to change the color of negative value representations in your charts in PowerPoint 2003 and 2002 for Windows:

-- You must have a chart that has negative values, as shown in Figure 2.
+- You must have a chart that has negative values, as shown in Figure 2, below.
 Double-click the chart and then select the data series.
 If you have trouble selecting the data series, you can select any chart object from the Standard toolbar in chart editing mode.

 Figure 2: Selected chart object

-- This summons the Format Data Series dialog box, as shown in Figure 4.
+- This action summons the Format Data Series dialog box, as shown in Figure 4, below.

 Figure 4: Format Data Series

-- Assuming you already chose the Invert if Negative option (highlighted in red in Figure 4), click the Fill Effects button to bring up the dialog box that you can see in Figure 5 -- within this dialog box, choose the Pattern tab.
+- Assuming you already chose the Invert if Negative option, as shown highlighted in red within Figure 4, above, now click the Fill Effects button to bring up the dialog box that you can see in Figure 5, below.
+Within this dialog box, choose the Pattern tab.

 Figure 5: Pattern tab within Fill Effects dialog box